 Tui Na (pronounced 'twee-nah' and sometimes spelled tuina) is a type of Chinese massage.
 This massage has been part of the larger Chinese system of medicine for several thousand years.

-Tui means “push” and Na means “grasp,” and this deeply penetrating massage therapy includes a series of pressing, rolling, tapping, and kneading techniques.
+Tui means “push” and Na means “grasp.”
+This deeply penetrating massage therapy includes a series of pressing, rolling, tapping, and kneading techniques.